carmecorbi/mcv-c5-team1/week3/README.md

 | ResNet-18   | 0.07       | 4.41e-3    | 0.06        | 0.03       | 1.27     |
 | VGG-16      | 0.07       | 2.24e-3    | 0.05        | 0.04       | 1.26     |

+Based on these results, the best encoder for this task is **ResNet-18**, we will use this encoder if further experiments.

 ### Change the Decoder of the Baseline Model To LSTM
 In this task, we replaced the **GRU decoder** with an **LSTM decoder**.
 LSTM (Long Short-Term Memory) is a type of recurrent neural network (RNN) that is well-suited for sequence prediction tasks, especially those involving long-term dependencies.